dleeapho/sandbox/product-construction-plan.md

 The source-build repo is the basis of constructing the whole product.
 It must first be be made sustainable.
-Currently it is a vertical build that provides source buildable tarballs, we propose to extend it to build all supported platforms and to produce the Microsoft distributable .NET Core componets efficiently.
+Currently it is a vertical build that provides source buildable tarballs, we propose to extend it to also build all supported platforms and to produce the Microsoft distributable .NET Core componets efficiently.
 For each repo to be aggregated within source-build with automatic dependency flow and to be optimizable within the structure of source-build, each